amatov/InstantaneousFlowTracker/mincostCPP/README.md

-### Andrew Goldberg.
-An Efficient Implementation of A Scaling Minimum-Cost Flow Algorithm.
-J.Algorithms 22:1-29 (1997)
+### Max-flow min-cost algorithm by Andrew Goldberg, PhD "An Efficient Implementation of A Scaling Minimum-Cost Flow Algorithm (1997)"
-### Implementation and modifications by Robert Sedgewick, PhD, Pascal Vallotton, PhD, and Alexandre Matov
+### Implementation and modifications by Robert Sedgewick, Pascal Vallotton, and Alexandre Matov
 ### Optimal-flow min-cost algorithm implementation by Alexandre Matov